the-ride-never-ends/gguf-tools/README.md

 ***
 ### `gguf_compare_models_sum_stats`

 Takes two models, pulls and flattens their tensors, performs summary statistics on those layers, and saves these layers to an Excel file.
 Current output statistics include: mean, standard deviation, maximum, minimum, median, variance, range, 25th percentile, 75th percentile, IQR, skewness, and kurtosis.
-Both models need to have the same number of layers in order for it to work.
+Note that both models need to have the same number of layers and the Excel file must already exist in order for the program to work.
+Use with the associated batch file program_start_gguf_compare_models_sum_stats is recommended.

 ![attn_q with no pants on](assets/compare_models_sum_stats_example.png)

 Single model statistics and other statistical measures are forthcoming.

+**Examples:**

+`gguf_compare_models_sum_stats.py model1.gguf model2.gguf output.xlsx` - Output summary statistics for `model1.guff` and `model2.gguf` to `output.xlsx`.

 ## Disclaimer

 These scripts are experimental and likely not very well tested.
 They may or may not work.
 Use at your own risk.